 University Housing and Dining sponsors several transformative environments for students to learn beyond the classroom.
 These beyond classroom settings stimulate learning through different life spaces.
 Students learn while passing by, socializing, studying, attending meetings and programs, dining and simply living in our facilities.

 Approaching Herd Frank Reaugh

-Art in the university's residence halls provides opportunities for shared experiences, promotes critical thinking and reflection skills, understanding and appreciation of difference, and provides transformative learning experiences for the Division of Housing and Food Service residents.
-It adds dimension, depth, and character to the environment.
+Art in the university's residence halls adds dimension, depth and character to the living environment.
 It encourages interaction, builds community among residents, and provides opportunities for lifelong learning and personal growth.

-The Gallery of American Indians in Texas is a collaboration among indigenous communities, faculty, students and the Division of Housing and Food Service.
-Located on the second floor of the Jester West Residence Hall, the gallery celebrates the impactful history and epic journey of the first peoples of Texas, as well as their contributions to our daily lives.
+The Gallery of American Indians in Texas is a collaboration among indigenous communities, faculty, students and University Housing and Dining.
+Located on the second floor of Jester West Residence Hall, the gallery celebrates the impactful history and epic journey of the first peoples of Texas, as well as their contributions to our daily lives.

 The UTree Gallery is a collaboration between University Housing and Dining and the Lady Bird Johnson Wildflower Center to transform the UT campus into an interactive learning environment.
 Learn how to identify the varietals of plants and trees surrounding campus and understand the importance of native species to our ecosystem.